---

 There's another way to combine trees.
 Instead of growing them independently and averaging, **gradient boosting** grows them *sequentially*: each new tree is trained on the *errors* of the previous trees.

 Each new tree fits the negative gradient (pseudo-residuals) of the loss.
-Just as gradient descent (Lecture 13) takes steps in parameter space, gradient boosting takes steps in *function space* by adding a tree that approximates the negative gradient.
+For squared loss, the negative gradient *is* the residual `y − ŷ` — so each tree literally trains on the previous ensemble's errors.
+Just as gradient descent ([Chapter 7](lec07-classification.qmd)) takes steps in parameter space, gradient boosting takes steps in *function space* by adding a tree that approximates the negative gradient.
 Each added tree nudges the ensemble's prediction a little closer to the truth.

 ```{python}